timescale/docs.timescale.com-content/replication.md

 configuration.
 For our sample Docker configuration and run scripts, check out our [Streaming Replication Docker Repository][timescale-streamrep-docker].

->ttt PostgreSQL achieves streaming replication by having replicas continuously stream the WAL from the primary database.
+>:TIP: PostgreSQL achieves streaming replication by having replicas continuously stream the WAL from the primary database.
 See the official [replication documentation][postgres-streaming-replication-docs] for details.
 For more information about how PostgreSQL implements Write-Ahead Logging,